garrandall/popular-music-data/tracks/you-ryan-duarte.md

   start_date: '2004-04-10'
 ---

 Its all about you

-The way your makin me feel inside feels just so right Girl I've tried to front before i cant even lie
+The way your makin me feel inside feels just so right Girl I've tried to front before I can't even lie
-The way i stayed cool, tried to ignore you
+The way I stayed cool, tried to ignore you
-But i knew there was nobody but you
+But I knew there was nobody but you
 The way you hold me it really shows me
 You got a hold on me you drive me crazy
 Girl its what you do, im so into you
 Your the reason why its all about

-You make me feel so good i said
+You make me feel so good I said
-You give good lovin that i cant deny
+You give good lovin that I can't deny
 Said it makes me wanna go and tell the whole wide world About your lovin girl you got me goin

 The way that you look at me brightens up my day
-You bring out the best in me girl i have to say
+You bring out the best in me girl I have to say
 Its all about the way you talk to me
-Girl you know what i mean
+Girl you know what I mean
-Said i want you theres nobody who can love me like you do Nobody
+Said I want you theres nobody who can love me like you do Nobody
 Girl its what you do im so into you
 Your the reason why its all about you

-You make me feel so good i said
+You make me feel so good I said
-You give good lovin that i cant deny
+You give good lovin that I can't deny
 Said it makes me wanna go and tell the whole wide world About your lovin girl you got me goin

 You
-Your the reason why i stay true
+Your the reason why I stay true
-Your the reason why i love you
+Your the reason why I love you
 Your the reason why its all about you

-You make me feel so good i said
+You make me feel so good I said
-You give good lovin that i cant deny
+You give good lovin that I can't deny
 Said it makes me wanna go and tell the whole wide world About your lovin girl you got me goin